AdobeDocs/experience-manager-learn.en/help/foundation/projects/develop-aem-projects.md

 * [Finished Tutorial Package](./assets/develop-aem-projects/projects-tasks-guide.ui.apps-0.0.1-SNAPSHOT.zip)
 * [Full Code Repository on GitHub](https://github.com/Adobe-Marketing-Cloud/aem-guides/tree/feature/projects-tasks-guide)

-This tutorial assumes some basic knowledge of [AEM development practices](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/the-basics.html) and some familiarity with [AEM Maven project setup](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/ht-projects-maven.html).
-All code mentioned is intended to be used as a reference and should only be deployed to a [local development AEM instance](https://helpx.adobe.com/experience-manager/6-5/sites/deploying/using/deploy.html#GettingStarted).
+This tutorial assumes some basic knowledge of [AEM development practices](https://docs.adobe.com/content/help/en/experience-manager-65/developing/introduction/the-basics.html) and some familiarity with [AEM Maven project setup](https://docs.adobe.com/content/help/en/experience-manager-65/developing/devtools/ht-projects-maven.html).
+All code mentioned is intended to be used as a reference and should only be deployed to a [local development AEM instance](https://docs.adobe.com/content/help/en/experience-manager-65/deploying/deploying/deploy.html).

 ## Structure of a project template

 Project Templates should be put under source control and should live beneath your application folder under /apps.
-Ideally they should be placed in a sub-folder with the naming convention of **&#42;/projects/templates/**&lt;my-template&gt;.
+Ideally they should be placed in a subfolder with the naming convention of **&#42;/projects/templates/**&lt;my-template&gt;.
 By placing following this naming convention any new custom templates will automatically become available to authors when creating a project.
 The configuration of available Project Templates is set at: **/content/projects/jcr:content** node by the **cq:allowedTemplates** property.
 By default this is a regular expression: **/(apps|libs)/.&#42;/projects/templates/.&#42;**

 The root node of a Project Template will have a **jcr:primaryType** of **cq:Template**.
-Beneath the root node of there are 3 nodes: **gadgets**, **roles**, and **workflows**.
+Beneath the root node of there are three nodes: **gadgets**, **roles**, and **workflows**.
 These nodes are all **nt:unstructured**.
 Beneath the root node can also be a thumbnail.png file that gets displayed when selecting the template in the Create Project wizard.

 The full node structure: